kermit-js/kermit/readme.md

 ```
 ---

-Running `ǹode application` will output the following to the cli:
+Running `node application` will output the following to the cli:

 ```
 slogan: Hey dude!